-Current methods used to detect spoilage organisms may require lengthy procedures with skilled interpretation.
-Identification of beer spoilage organisms (BSOs) has typically been conducted using culture-based detection methods, with results obtained up to a week after sample processing begins.
+Despite the hostile environment of beer, strains of lactic acid bacteria (LAB) have evolved survival mechanisms which may ultimately lead to product spoilage.
+Identification of beer spoilage organisms (BSOs) has typically been done using culture-based detection methods, with results obtained up to a week after sample processing begins.
 Furthermore, traditional methods only detect the presence of a particular species but do not necessarily indicate the presence of spoilage genes needed for these organisms to propagate in beer.
 In contrast, nucleic acid-based detection methods enable rapid detection of BSOs.
 These methods not only determine the presence of the organism, but also indicate whether or not it has the capability of persisting in the presence of antimicrobial iso-alpha acids derived from hops.

-This study evaluates the sensitivity, specificity, and adaptability of the Rheonix® Beer SpoilerAlertTM assay, a fully automated sample-to-results multiplexing molecular detection kit.
-The sample rack, CARD® (Chemistry and Reagent Device) cartridges and reagent brick are placed in the Encompass OptimumTM workstation and all processes required for lysing organisms, extracting nucleic acids, amplifying and detecting target genes, and result analysis are automatically performed without user intervention on the Rheonix workstation Reagents are dispensed by an onboard robot and liquid is moved via microfluidic pumps and channels within the CARDs.
+This study evaluates the sensitivity, specificity, and adaptability of the Rheonix Beer SpoilerAlertTM assay, a fully automated sample-to-results multiplexing molecular detection kit.
+The sample rack, Rheonix CARD® (Chemistry and Reagent Device) cartridges and reagent kit are placed in the Encompass OptimumTM workstation and all processes required for lysing organisms, extracting nucleic acids, amplifying and detecting target genes, and result analysis are automatically performed without user intervention on the Rheonix workstation.
+Reagents are dispensed by an onboard robot and liquid is moved via microfluidic pumps and channels within the CARDs.
 Amplification occurs via the onboard thermocycler and endpoint detection occurs through hybridization to a low-density capture array.
 Captured targets are detected and analyzed by an onboard camera and imaging software, which provides the user with a report of which genes and/or organisms are detected.
 Four individual samples are analyzed per CARD, with 6 CARDs per run, resulting in up to 24 independent samples analyzed in 5 hours, with minimal hands on time.